SeaQL/sea-orm/CONTRIBUTING.md

 ### Integration Test

 Next, if you want to run integration tests on a live database.
-We recommand using Docker to spawn your database instance, you can refer to [this](build-tools/docker-compose.yml) docker compose file for reference.
+We recommend using Docker to spawn your database instance, you can refer to [this](build-tools/docker-compose.yml) docker compose file for reference.

 Running integration tests on a live database:
 - SQLite